The world begins to end, and I read on the internet some guy ate a bat, and now I can’t go to the movies or hit up the pizza spot.

 That reminds me of something I meant to look-up about the world ending, and after a typo-ridden Google search, find myself reading about COVID-patients sent back to old folks homes to quarantine, killing everyone inside- like little bombs of old-people rotter.
 At the time, people were thanking God, also known as Governor Cuomo, in some circles, that we had all those ventilators to put people on until it turned out that the ventilators were killing people by removing the willingness the bodies had to breathe on their own.
 Sad, the end of the world takes our best intentions and twists them, makes them evil.

 Sometimes intentions are just evil, and there isn’t much more to it than that, she says, and I wish I didn’t hate her as the line goes silent and the world continues to scream.

 Tonight I read about the end of the world because there is nothing else to read.
 I read about the end of the world instead of sleeping because the world is ending.
 The world is ending as my back hurts, and the food in my fridge rots, and the people outside my window scream for justice and break windows and burn cop cars.

-The world is ending, and I read, and I wait for the microwave to ding so I can grab my popcorn, quickly, though, because I don’t want to miss a single detail about the end of the world.
+The world is ending, and I read, and I wait for the microwave to ding so I can grab my popcorn, quickly, because I don’t want to miss a single detail.
+Hello?